zubdotexe/Random-User-API-Performance-Test/README.md

-# Project Title: Automation of Performance Testing on Random User API using JMeter
+# Project Title: Performance Testing Automation on Random User API Using JMeter
 ### Project Summary: In this project, the performance testing has been conducted on a random API through Load Testing and Stress Testing.
 In addition, the capacity value of the API has been measured through Stress Testing.

 ## Prerequisites: